elenasacristan/treebooks/README.md

 ### about.
 Html

-This page will explain the aim of the website and how it works.
-It will have redirects to other areas of the website (projects.
+This page explains the aim of the website and how it works.
+It has redirects to other areas of the website (projects.
 HTML and donate.
 HTML)

 ### projects.
 Hntl

-In this page the user can see the total monye raised by the charity since they starting raising money and they also can see the number of times books have been rented.
+In this page the user can see the total money raised by the charity since the charity started raising money and the user also can see the number of times books have been rented.

-Also they user will see what are the projects that the charity is trying to raised money for and what is the target.
+Also they user will see what are the projects that the charity is trying to raised money for and what is the target for each.

 ### donate.

-In this page any user (registered or not) who wants to collaborate with the charity can see the collection points available where they can bring their second hand books that they wish to donate.
+If the users (registered or not) would like to collaborate with the charity by donating books, in this page they can see a map with the collections points where they can drop their books.

 ### Cart

-This page will display the book ls that they user have added to the shopping cart and will giv ethe user the option to update the number of days selected or to remove the book.
+This page will display the books that the user have added to the shopping cart and will give the user the option to update the number of days selected or remove the books.

-THEN it will display the total to pay.
+Then it will display the total to pay.
 A £5 deposit by book will be added to the total price and that deposit will be refunded once the book is returned.

-Once the user is iin the checkout page he/she can decide if they want to proceed to the payment or keep looking got more books.
+The user will have the option to proceed to the payment by clicking the 'checkout' button or continue searching for other books by clicking the button 'keep looking' .

 ### Checkout

-In the checkout page the user will see the details of the books that he/she is going to rent an dthe total to pay.
+In the checkout page the user will see the details of the books that he/she is going to rent and the total to pay.

 Then they will need to fill out the payment form in order to rent the book.

-Once the payment has gone through a success message will be display and then the user can go to specified store where the book belongs and collected.
+Once the payment has gone through a success message will be display and then the user can go to the specified store where the book belongs and collect it.

-If there is any error with the payment the user will see an error message //CHANGE COLOR TO DANGER !!
+If there is any error with the payment the user will see an error message.

 ### Other features available from all pages

 ### search

+This app will allow the user to search for a book based on the title name or author name.

+The search box is displayed at he

 ### contact us

+In the footer there is a link to the contact Us page.
+In this page the user can fill out the form in order to send an message to the charity.

 ### nav bar
+ The navbar will be available from all the pages in the website.
+I have used LINk

 ### social links